VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ```

 We use `with pytest.raises(RuntimeError):` to tell pytest "we expect this
 block of code to raise a `RuntimeError`.
-If `RuntimeError` error is raised,
+If a `RuntimeError` error is raised,
 the test continues.
 If a `RuntimeError` is not raised, the test will fail
 with an exception message `Failed: DID NOT RAISE <class 'RuntimeError'>`.
-In this way you ensure an error is raised where expected.
+In this way, you ensure an error is raised where expected.
 For even more
 control you can ensure that the error message matches what you expect.
 To do so use `with pytest.raises(ERROR, matches=MATCHES), where matches
 is a regex style string matching the expected error message.